pesla/dotfiles/README.md

 You'll find yourself tuning your systems configuration every now and then.
 Make sure to edit the dotfiles in the git repository and `rsync` them back to your home directory (by running `sync.sh`).

+## The dotfiles and their purpose

+Dotfiles are used to customize your system.
+The “dotfiles” name is derived from the configuration files in Unix-like systems that start with a dot (e.g. `.bash_profile` and `.gitconfig`).
+For regular users, this indicates they are not normal documents, and by default they are hidden in directory listings.

+My dotfiles have the following purposes:

+1. Configure bash shells (main entry is `.bashrc`)
+2. Configure zsh shells (see `.zshrc`)
+3. Configure important tools (git, vim)
+4. Add some aliases and functions

 ## Feedback